nataliedunn03/AllHandsAndHearts/API_Notes.md

 ```

 As seen above, this retrieves from Salesforce objects the `Regions` data using the SOQL query `SELECT ....
 FROM Region__c`, and lists for a request on our custom REST urlMapping `/regions/*`

-### Token Renew
-There are multi-stage automated token renew described as below.
-Reason: In-order for the App to retireve data from Salesforce, App needs to first obtain a access_token similar to described at the begining of this file.
-We expose a public Salesforce API under: https://jdev-aahtoken.cs19.force.com/services/apexrest/getAuthToken and https://jdev-aahtoken.cs19.force.com/services/apexrest/generateAuthToken/ that returns a accessToken.
-Obtained accessToken is *required* in-order for subsequent requests to https://cs19.salesforce.com/services/apexrest.
-The implementation of this service are in following ApexClasses:
- 1. WEBSERVICE_generateAuthToken
- 2. WEBSERVICE_generateAuthTokenEndpoint
- 3. WEBSERVICE_getAuthToken